Biography of Robin Hood

 From family members.

-Chronology/Biography of Robin Hood:
+Timeline of Robin Hood:

 The first reference to Robin Hood by name appears in “The Vision of Piers Plowman” written by William Langland in 1377.
 Here a drunken priest admonishes himself for knowing the famous medieval rhymes of Robin Hood better than his prayers.

-A Fifteenth Century manuscript held in Lincoln Cathedral “Lytell Geste of Robyn Hode” was the first ballad to tell the full Story of Robin and his merry men.
+A fifteenth century manuscript held in Lincoln Cathedral “Lytell Geste of Robyn Hode” was the first ballad to tell the full Story of Robin and his merry men.

 A manuscript in the British Museum places his birth in the twelfth Century and he must have lived during the reigns of King Richard the Lionheart and his brother John.
 The costs of the Crusades in the Holy Land began to cripple the economy of the country at this time and brought about political chaos.
 It is likely that a figure such as Robin Hood could have taken advantage of such political upheaval.